 Required Course Syllabus Policies and COVID-19 Syllabus Polices can be found in the USD Portal in the Academic Affairs tab in the Faculty Resources section.

 How should I hold office hours this year?

 Faculty should hold in-person office hours only if it can be done safely and with appropriate physical distancing.
 No faculty member HAS to hold in-person office hours.
 The important thing is to keep meeting with students, either in-person or virtually.

-How will the library work for me and my students this fall?
+How will the library work for me and my students?